fhaer/multi-agent-llm-system/README.md

-# multi-agent-llm-system
+# Multi-Agent LLM System
-Prototype for the specification and evaluation of Multi-Agent LLM Systems with Cybersecurity applications.
+Prototype for the specification and evaluation of multi-agent LLM systems with cybersecurity applications.

+Further details will be provided in a forthcoming publication currently under review.